See the suite of tutorials in the right column for short "how-to" videos on many research techniques and tools.

 Do I need permission to use the Library?
 You are free to use the Library.

-Can I use the computers?
-Over 50 iMacs, thirty five MacBook Pros, and two iPads are available for you.
-You are welcome to use your own computer in the Library, which has wireless access throughout.
+Do you have public computers?
+Over 30 workstations and five laptops (for in-library use) are available.
+You are welcome to use your own laptop computer in the Library, which has wireless access and power outlets throughout the facility.

 Do you have movies?
 The Library has an extensive movie collection.
 We have great films, TV series, and educational videos.
 You are free to borrow four at a time, for up to two weeks.

 Does the Library have textbooks?
-A small selection.
+A small selection built of student donations.
 For details see our Course Book Collection.

 How many books and DVDs can I borrow?
 All students have the same generous borrowing privileges.
 You can borrow an unlimited number of books for eight weeks (plus an eight-week renewal).
 You can borrow up to four DVDs for two weeks, with no renewals.
 The Library does not offer home or on-campus delivery.